matihost/monorepo/terraform/aws/aws-iam/README.md

 * Group : _IamAdmin_ - group allowing IAM modification, user and policies management, access to account billing information and tools.

+* Group : _User_ - group with basic user privileges and allowing to assume any roles

 * Roles and Instance Profiles:

 ** _s3all_ and _s3readers_ - to access S3 from EC2